-Students who wish to obtain Secondary Teacher Certification along with a Biology major should consult that section of the "Teacher Education" programs later in this CATALOG, pp. 158 and 161; students seeking Middle School Teaching Certification in Science should consult pp. 145 and 158, 161.
+Students who wish to obtain Secondary Teacher Certification or Middle School Teaching Certification in Science along with a Biology major should consult that section of the "Teacher Education" programs later in this CATALOG.

 MEDICAL LABORATORY SCIENCE

 The Bachelor's degree in Medical Laboratory Science includes a strong foundation in biology, along with a 12-month internship in an approved local hospital setting.
 Graduates typically work in medical labs.